ProgramFiles/nanonet/README.md

 See the full installation instructions for further details where instructions to perform a binary installation under Ubuntu can also be found.

+**Optional Components**
+Nanonet contains an optional component to watch a filesystem for read files as they are produced by MinKnow.
+This feature is not installed by default.
+To install it run

+    pip install -e .[watcher]

+from the source directory.
+This will allow use of the `--watch` option of the basecaller.

 Peforming basecalling
 ---------------------